Bushhup/studio/README.md

 - **Faculty/Student**: Use the "User Management" section in the admin dashboard to create faculty and student accounts.

 You're all set!
 The project should now be running perfectly on your local machine.

+---

+## Troubleshooting

+### CSS Styles Not Loading on `localhost`

+If you run the project locally and notice that the styling is missing, it might be due to a caching issue with Next.js or Tailwind CSS.
+Follow these steps to resolve it:

+1.  **Stop the development server** (Ctrl+C in the terminal).
+2.  **Delete the `.next` directory** in the root of your project.
+This folder is a cache created by Next.js.
+3.  **Restart the development server**:
+    ```bash
+    npm run dev
+    ```

+This process forces Next.js to rebuild the project from scratch, which should correctly process the CSS and apply all the styles.